cessda/cessda.cdc.userguide/basic-search.md

 Therefore, it is always good to do a search in English as well as in the local language.
 Please also note that the language of the actual data files may be different from the metadata language.

-A simple search ‘*discrimination*’ returns documents containing that term.
-Elasticsearch applies synonyms and stemming in the search.
+Elasticsearch applies autocompletion in the search.
-Note that you may need to **use the asterisk (\*)** to get comprehensive results.
-For example, use ‘childmind\*’ to get both “childminding” and “childminders”.
+A simple search ‘*discrimin*’ returns ‘*discrimination*’, '*discriminations*’, ‘*discriminatory*’.
+To test that you got all the the documents, you can use the asterisk (*) after the search term, e.g. ‘discrim\*’.
 Search terms are bolded in the results list.
 Clicking on ‘Read more’ in the list opens up the full abstract for the study.